Revealed preference with optimal transport: money pumps, bounded rationality, and preference recovery: The Money Pump

-The claims in Theorem \ref{theorem:rat-quasilinear} are not new in the sense that they can easily be pieced together using existing results.
-In particular, the equivalence between statements 1 and 2 is obvious.
+The claims in Theorem \ref{theorem:rat-quasilinear} are not new in the sense that they can, without too much difficulty, be pieced together using existing results.\footnote{The existing results to which we refer consider the special case where $X = \eucp$.
+That said, there is no difficulty in using the existing proof techniques to extend the existing results to allow for arbitrary non-empty consumption spaces $X \subseteq \mathbb{R}^L$.} The equivalence between statements 1 and 2 is true basically by definition.
 The equivalence between statements 2, 3, and 4 is found in \citet{browning89} and the equivalence between statements 2, 5, and 6 is found in \citet{brown-calsamiglia07}.
 To keep this article reasonably self-contained, we provide a proof of Theorem \ref{theorem:rat-quasilinear} in the Appendix.

 The equivalence between statements 3 and 4 and the equivalence between items 5 and 6 shows that there are no additional restrictions placed on the data by assuming that $U$ is well-behaved in either the additive rationalization or the quasilinear rationalization.